keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 ## Project Structure

-The yeoman generator comes with our suggested structure for keystone, designed to make it easy to begin development.
+The yeoman generator comes with our suggested structure for Keystone, designed to make it easy to begin development.
 Below is the folder structure laid out with explanations of each part.

 ```sh
 |--lib